 To support the design and development of frequency agile based systems, whose waveforms are being evaluated a part of the EMANE network emulation environment, it is essential to provide jamming signal sources to evaluate the effectiveness of the anti-jamming technologies.
 We developed a custom jammer to add jamming content to an EMANE network emulation to facilitate evaluating system performance in the presence of jamming.

 The EMANE Network Emulation Module (NEM) protocol stack supports customization through the development of custom “shim” layers that exist as part of the executing NEM software stack.
 A custom shim layer is inserted between component layers in an NEM layer stack without requiring those components to have knowledge of its presence.
 The EMANE shim architecture is described in greater detail in the post EMANE Networking Waveform Emulation.

 A primary benefit of frequency agile communications with Anti-Jam (AJ) mode or cognitive AJ radio systems (CARS) is the system detects through spectrum sensing the characteristics of an interferer, and responds to attempted jamming of the communications.
-To introduce jamming into the network emulation environment for evaluating system responses, a custom jammer “shim” layer was developed which executes within a separate Linux container (LXC), and is started and stopping dynamically using the EMANE event subsystem, which consists of messaging to all NEMs.
+To introduce jamming into the network emulation environment for evaluating system responses, a custom jammer “shim” layer was developed which executes within a separate Linux container (LXC), and is started and stopped dynamically using the EMANE event subsystem, which consists of messaging to all NEMs.

 Since the jammer shim executes within an LXC, as does all EMANE Network Emulation Nodes (NEMs) where LXC is used for virtualization, the jammer node is a full citizen of the EMANE network.
 The jammer NEM has IP addresses assigned to its exposed interfaces and a unique NEM id, as does all NEMs.
 An SSH connection can be made to the jammer’s Linux container for monitoring and control of the processing running within the jammer LXC, which will at a minimum be EMANE and the NEM stack, sshd, and can also include other executable applications.